 The Fund’s strong performance is attributable to the large exposure within the machinery sector and some a number of company specific returns within the construction sector in the long book.

-The views and statements contained herein are those of the Eric Sturdza Group in their capacity as Investment Advisers to the Funds as of 11/10/2019 and are based on internal research and modelling.
+The views and statements contained herein are those of Evarich Asset Management in their capacity as Investment Advisers to the Fund as of 11/10/2019 and are based on internal research and modelling.